 The Lord replies, “I have seen violence done to the helpless, and I have heard the groans of the poor.
 Now I will rise up to rescue them, as they have longed for me to do.”
 (Psalm 12:5)

 Relate: Paul and Theophilus.
 By dropping those two names right up front, I am guessing most people reading this would be thinking I am about to talk about something from the book of Acts.
-Theophilus was the man to whom Luke wrote and Paul is a primary figure for most of the book but, no. I am talking about a different Paul and Theo.
+Theophilus was the man for whom Luke wrote the book and Paul is a primary figure for momore than two thirds of it.
+But no, I am talking about a different Paul and Theo.
 The story I have to share is far more tragic than anything we would come across in Acts.

 The story I have to share begins with a young woman named Okoangbele Quincy.
 She was a young woman in Nigeria who worked as a caterer.
 Through her work, she met a man named Paul at an event in Festec, just outside Lagos, Nigeria.
 The two seemed to hit it off.
 They exchanged information and for a couple weeks would call and text back and forth.
 After a while, Paul introduced her to another friend of his named Theophilus.
 Theo told her that he knew people in the Middle East and could probably get her a catering job there that would pay far more money.
 She was interested so Paul and Theo had her, with the help of her family, raise the money for her travel documents, passport, etc. and then she was on a plane to start a new adventure.